neshacascia/kanflow/README.md

 ## Optimizations
 #### Cookies and Monorepo
+#### UPDATE: As of May 2024, Cyclic has shut down its services.
+I have now migrated my app to Railway for hosting.

 Initially, the client-side was hosted on Render and the server-side was hosted on Cyclic.
 However, I began to encounter authentication issues with Chrome and Safari.
 Despite successfully authentication, I would receive a 401 Unauthorized status code upon redirection in the application because my cookies were not getting stored correctly.
 After researching and consulting both StackOverflow and the Express documentation, I implemented `app.set('trust proxy', 1)`, allowing the correct navigation to the `/board` path for logged-in users.
 While this resolves the issue for most browsers, Safari continued to pose more challenges due to its strict third-party cookie policies.
 To solve this, I opted to consolidate both the client and server components into a single repository hosted on Cyclic.
 This helped address the issues related to CORS limitations and Safari's third-party cookie policies.
 By serving the client-side code through the server, both components share the same origin, eliminating any cross-origin issues and allowing for seamless routing.

 #### Loading state